-Karaya gum was cross-linked with tri-sodium tri-metaphosphate (STMP) as follows: STMP (1 g) was dissolved in 50 ml of water and added to 5 ml of 0.1N NaOH in a 200 ml beaker with 1 g of karaya gum in 50 ml of water then added slowly with stirring.
-The reaction mixture (100 ml) was stirred for 2 h, poured into each of 5 Petri dish (20 ml each) and dried at 60 $^{\circ}$ C for 24 h.
+Karaya gum was cross-linked with tri-sodium tri-metaphosphate (STMP) as follows: STMP (1 g) was dissolved in 50 ml of water and added to 5 ml of 0.1M NaOH in a 200 ml beaker with 1 g of karaya gum in 50 ml of water then added slowly with stirring.
+The reaction mixture containing 100ml was stirred for a 2 h, poured into five Petri dish, each containing 20 ml, and dried at 60 $^{\circ}$ C for 24 h.
 The dried complex (modified gum) was powdered, passed through a 200 μ aperture sieve and used for the formulation of tablets.